vexide/website/src/content/docs/motor.md

 > [!NOTE]
 > For more information on the specific features/hardware details of V5 motors, [see VEX's knowledge base page](https://kb.vex.com/hc/en-us/articles/360035591332-V5-Motor-Overview).

 # Creating Motors

-On the [previous page](/docs/peripherals/), we briefly skimmed over creating motors as an example of a device, but let's look at that a little closer.
+[Two pages ago](/docs/peripherals/), we briefly skimmed over creating motors as an example of a device, but let's look at that a little closer.

 Motors can be created from any one of the 21 `SmartPort` instances in `peripherals`, along with a provided `Gearset` and `Direction`: